David Fizdale eager to have Kristaps Porzingis

 Coach plans visit with injured star, compares him to Anthony Davis.

-LAS VEGAS – David Fizdale can’t wait for when Kristaps Porzingis is able to play again.
+LAS VEGAS — David Fizdale can’t wait until Kristaps Porzingis is able to play again.
 The new Knicks coach envisions many ways of using the franchise player.

-“It really is a luxury for me to have a guy that I can move around at different positions,” Fizdale said following summer league practice Thursday.
+“It really is a luxury for me to have a guy that I can move around at different positions,” Fizdale said after Thursday’s summer league practice.
 “I just see a lot of places I can use him to be dynamic for us.”

-Porzingis has the versatility to play and guard multiple positions.
-The key is keeping him healthy.

-“He’s going to get tired of me but I about two of those days over there we’re going to watch film in Latvia because I got so much stuff I’ve broken down and pulled,” Fizdale said.
-“Stuff that Jeff (Hornacek) was already doing from the year before.
-Stuff that was similar where I can show him from his own film, ‘Hey I’m going to use you this way’ or ‘I’m going to use you this way.’
+“He’s going to get tired of me, but about two of those days over there we’re going to watch film in Latvia because I got so much stuff I’ve broken down and pulled,” Fizdale said.
+“Stuff that Jeff [Hornacek] was already doing from the year before.
+Stuff that was similar where I can show him from his own film, ‘Hey, I’m going to use you this way’ or ‘I’m going to use you this way.’
 At least I have some visual examples.

-“And I’ve got some tapes of other guys that’s played for me and the situations I’d like to play out of and I can use those guys as examples for him as well.”
+“And I’ve got some tapes of other guys that played for me and the situations I’d like to play out of, and I can use those guys as examples for him as well.”

-Fizdale has been consistent in saying he doesn’t like to limit players to a certain position.
-Porzingis is a natural stretch-four because of his ability to pull guys away from the basket and knock down three-pointers.

 Porzingis prefers to play power forward.
-But Fizdale expressed to Porzingis how he wants to play him, and he said Porzingis is on board.
+But Fizdale told Porzingis how he wants to play him, and he said Porzingis is on board.

 “I’m not going to put him in a position to fail.
 I’m not going to throw him in a situation where he’s going against some brute out there and get beat to death.
-At the same time our league don’t really have a lot of those guys anymore.
+At the same time, our league doesn’t really have a lot of those guys anymore.
 He gives me a lot of flexibility to move him four, to five and even some three.”

-Fizdale said he’s already thought of a lineup with 6-foot-9 rookie Kevin Knox at the shooting guard, Porzingis at small forward, 7-1 Luke Kornett at power forward, and 7-1 rookie Mitchell Robinson at center.
+Fizdale said he’s already thought of a lineup with 6-9 rookie Kevin Knox at shooting guard, Porzingis at small forward, 7-1 Luke Kornett at power forward and 7-1 rookie Mitchell Robinson at center.

 “Put a whole bunch of wingspan with Kevin at the two and see how teams deal with that at the rim and with our length,” Fizdale said.
 “I can’t lock him into nothing.”